Diseases & Conditions

 Hemivertebra removal.
 A single hemivertebra can be surgically removed.
 The partial correction of the curve that is achieved by doing this can then be maintained using metal implants.
 This procedure will only fuse two to three vertebrae together.

-Rehabilitation.
-Young children usually recover quickly from surgery and are discharged from the hospital within 1 week.
-Depending on the operation, a child may need to wear a cast or brace for 3 to 4 months.
+- Depending on the operation, the child may need to wear a cast or brace for 3 to 4 months.

 Long-Term Outcomes